JuliaManifolds/ManifoldsBase.jl/docs/src/design.md

 log(::M, ::P, ::P)
 ```

 but the return type would be ``V``, whose internal sizes (fields/arrays) will depend on the concrete type of one of the points.
-This is accomplished by omplementing a `allocate_result(::M, ::typeof(log), ::P, ::P)`that returns the concrete variable for the return.
+This is accomplished by implementing a method `allocate_result(::M, ::typeof(log), ::P, ::P)` that returns the concrete variable for the result.
 This way, even with specific types, one just has to implement `log!` and the one line for the allocation.

 !!! note
     This dispatch from the allocating to the mutating variant happens in Layer III, that is, functions like `exp` or `retract_polar` (but not `retract` itself) allocate their result (using `::typeof(retract)` for the second function)